Mvepla/Mvepla/README.md

 ## Contact

 Thank you for exploring my profile!
-If you have any questions or comments, please don't hesitate to contact me:
+If you have any questions or comments, please do not hesitate to contact me:

 - E-mail: miguel.vela.planas@gmail.com
 - LinkedIn: [Perfil de LinkedIn](https://www.linkedin.com/in/miguel-vela/)